hashicorp/terraform-provider-aws/website/docs/d/eip.html.markdown

 * `public_ip` - (Optional) The public IP of the specific EIP to retrieve.

+* `tags` - (Optional) A mapping of tags, each pair of which must exactly match a pair on the desired Elastic IP

 ## Attributes Reference

 All of the argument attributes are also exported as result attributes.
 This